nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 for about 200 young healthy subjects.
 Multiple scales (number of networks) are available, and includes 7, 12, 20, 36, 64, 122, 197, 325, 444.
-The brain parcellations have been generated using a method called bootstrap analysis of stable clusters (BASC, :footcite:t:`Bellec2010`) and the scales have been selected using a data-driven method called MSTEPS (Bellec, 2013).
+The brain parcellations have been generated using a method called bootstrap analysis of stable clusters (BASC, :footcite:t:`Bellec2010`) and the scales have been selected using a data-driven method called MSTEPS (:footcite:t:`Bellec2013`).

 This release more specifically contains the following files:

     :'description': a markdown (text) description of the release.
     :'scale007', 'scale012', 'scale020', 'scale036', 'scale064', 'scale122', 'scale197', 'scale325', 'scale444':
         brain_parcellation_cambridge_basc_multiscale_(sym,asym)_scale(NNN).nii.gz: